 There have been alterations to both aquatic and terrestrial habitats used by wood duck (Aix sponsa) hens and broods in Minnesota and the Upper Midwest during recent decades.
 We initiated this study to develop methodologies to predict the locations and monitor spatiotemporal changes in the areal extent of wood duck breeding complexes.
 Specifically, we want to use Light Detecting and Ranging (LiDAR) data to identify multiple habitat components and to monitor future changes in these components.
 We will provide better historical context regarding spatiotemporal changes in nesting habitat by analyzing Forest Inventory and Analysis (FIA) data with a quantitative method currently being developed to accurately estimate the population variance of stems that may have suitable nesting cavities.
-Our specific objectives are to (1) develop and evaluate spatial predictive models of habitat components that are important to breeding wood ducks (i.e., tree species [alternatively deciduous v. coniferous], diameter-atbreast height [DBH], tree canopy density, stand type, wetland type, water depth) based on LiDAR-generated metrics or other sources of spatial data [e.g., National Wetland Inventory (NWI), existing Geographic Information System (GIS) layers, aerial photographs], (2) ascertain the optimal pulse density of LiDAR needed to accurately measure or classify each habitat component of importance to wood ducks (3) determine the generalizability of the LiDAR method for predicting the locations of habitat components by applying algorithms developed from data collected in the main study area (Cass County, Forest Ecological Province) to other sites in the Forest, Prairie, and/or Transition Provinces at which adequate LiDAR data have been obtained, (4) estimate the species- and DBH-specific proportions of trees with suitable cavities and detection probability of suitable cavities from empirical field data, and (5) determine whether there has been a change in the number of potential nest trees since the 1970s based on changes in FIA data.
+Our specific objectives are to (1) develop and evaluate spatial predictive models of habitat components that are important to breeding wood ducks (i.e., tree species [alternatively deciduous v. coniferous], diameter-atbreast height [DBH], tree canopy density, stand type, wetland type, water depth) based on LiDAR-generated metrics or other sources of spatial data [e.g., National Wetland Inventory (NWI), existing Geographic Information System (GIS) layers, aerial photographs], (2) ascertain the optimal pulse density of LiDAR needed to accurately measure or classify each habitat component of importance to wood ducks, (3) determine the generalizability of the LiDAR method for predicting the locations of habitat components by applying algorithms developed from data collected in the main study area (Cass County, Forest Ecological Province) to other sites in the Forest, Prairie, and/or Transition Provinces at which adequate LiDAR data have been obtained, (4) estimate the species- and DBH-specific proportions of trees with suitable cavities and detection probability of suitable cavities from empirical field data, and (5) determine whether there has been a change in the number of potential nest trees since the 1970s based on changes in FIA data.

-We conducted vegetation surveys at 677 wetland plots during Summer 2016 and 2017, and forest plots during Fall 2016, Spring 2017, and Fall 2017.
-We assigned a habitat classification to 14 types of dominant emergent cover and 6 types of loafing structures during wetland surveys, and 12 cover types to forest plots during nesting habitat surveys, and measured several other habitat variables in each survey.
-We examined 7,357 trees during forest surveys, and classified 162 cavities as suitable and 88 as marginally suitable for nesting wood ducks.
-Because data were sparse for relatively large DBH trees of multiple species ( $\geq$ 40 cm for early and mid-successional species, $\geq$ 50 cm for late successional species), we will survey more forest plots with the intent of obtaining sufficient data to more reliably estimate the proportion of large-DBH trees with suitable cavities.
+We conducted vegetation surveys at 677 wetland plots during Summer 2016 and 2017, and 323 forest plots during Fall 2016, Spring 2017, Fall 2017, and Spring 2018.
+We assigned a habitat classification to 14 types of dominant emergent cover and 6 types of loafing structures during wetland surveys, 12 cover types to forest plots during nesting habitat surveys, and measured several other habitat variables in each survey.
+We examined 7,869 trees during forest surveys, and classified 223 cavities as suitable and 111 as marginally suitable for nesting wood ducks.
+Because data were sparse for relatively large DBH trees of multiple species (≥40 cm for early and mid-successional species, ≥50 cm for late successional species), we surveyed additional forest plots to obtain sufficient data on large-DBH trees with suitable cavities.